+Dear colleagues, REL changes are highlighted in yellow (with some comments added when we revert back to politically agreed wording).
+Cross-references to other MFF acts are still highlighted in grey and will be adapted later.

-REGULATION OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL
+REGULATION (EU) 2021/… OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL

+of

-laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just Transition Fund and the European Maritime and Fisheries Fund and financial rules for those and for the Asylum and Migration Fund, the Internal Security Fund and the Border Management and Visa Instrument
+laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just Transition Fund and the European Maritime Fisheries and Aquaculture Fund and financial rules for those and for the Asylum, Migration and Integration Fund, the Internal Security Fund and the Instrument for Financial Support for Border Management and Visa Policy

 THE EUROPEAN PARLIAMENT AND THE COUNCIL OF THE EUROPEAN UNION,

-Having regard to the Treaty on the Functioning of the European Union, and in particular Articles 177, 322(1)(a) and 349 thereof,
+Having regard to the Treaty on the Functioning of the European Union, and in particular Article 177, point (a) of Article 322(1) and Article 349 thereof,

 Having regard to the proposal from the European Commission,